 xv.
 Not publish any material by any medium relating to OSA, its staff, students, facilities or any other person or body OSA has a relationship with without OSA’s written permission

-xvi.
+xviii.
 Not purchase or consume alcohol, any illegal / recreational drugs or tobacco/cigarettes/e-cigarettes.

 i.
 Graduation is at the discretion of OSA.
 In order to graduate from the Summer School, the Student must:

 a. attend all compulsory sessions for the full duration of the Summer School, including but not limited to classes and Masterclasses (except those for which the student is ill where the illness is certificated by OSA at their entire discretion), and have participated positively and appropriately;